TonyPhipps/SIEM/README.md

 ### Detection Techniques

-The "signatures" provided are meant as as a guide to final signature development for each log source or product type, respectfully.
-Assume that every use cases will require some tuning to eliminate false positives unique to the operating environment.
+These techniques are provided as guides to final product signature/SIEM content development for the respective log source or product type.
+Assume that every use case will require some tuning to eliminate false positives unique to the operating environment.

 | Endpoint Log-Based          | Network Log-Based              | Dual-Homed                              |
 | --------------------------- | ------------------------------ | --------------------------------------- |